Economically inactive

-Economically inactive refers to people outside the workforce who are unemployed, but not looking for work.
+Economically inactive refers to people outside the workforce who are not employed, but not looking for work.
+It includes students and the early retired.

 United Kingdom

 In 2024, in the UK, approximately one-fifth of the workforce is considered economically inactive.
 About 30% of economically inactive people have a long-term illness.

 The large number of economically inactive people has led to calls for work reform.